 Share on ThriftyFunCheck out these photos.
-Click at right to share your own photo in this guide.
+Click at right to share your own photo in this page.

 These very tall Celosia plants were grown from pass-along seeds from our mechanic's wife.
 I have never seen these in the nurseries.
-The bees are oblivious to me and my camera as they happily swarm and devour the nectar.
-They are endlessly entertaining!

 I don't know the name of these flowers in my garden, but they remind me of a flock of white geese.

-By Gloria from Western NY
+By ~gloria from Western NY

 This is a picture of my healing flowers.
 I can totally relax and go to a different place when I am working with my flowers.
 Going to a different place is important when you have a health issue that provides unwanted pain on a daily basis.